 In most cases, when a person has a broken arm or wrist is the result of a fall of a collision of some sort.
 In most cases, adults can expect it to take six to eight weeks to heal.
 While children are going to take less time to heal.
-Fractures are referred to as cracks or breaks that are found in the bones.
+Fractures are cracks or breaks in the bones.

 The material posted on this page on broken wrists, fractures and broken bones is for learning purposes only.
 Learn to recognize and manage an array of different skeletal injuries by registering for a first aid course with one of our training providers.
 Training providers are located throughout Canada including in Edmonton, Calgary, Red Deer, Kelowna, Surrey, Vancouver, Victoria, Toronto, Halifax, Ottawa, Winnipeg and Regina.

 When a person has a broken or cracked bone in the arm or wrist, they are going to have extreme pain.
 They may also find that the area is swollen.
 In many cases, the bone could have pierced the skin and tore this.
 If there is bleeding, a person is going to want to get immediate medical attention to lower the risk of infection.
-The arm will be x-rayed at the hospital to determine if the bone is broken or not.
+The arm will go through an x-ray at the hospital to determine if there is damage.

 The signs of a broken wrist can consist of: